pvdz/preval/tests/cases/dot_call/func_apply.md

 - (todo) access object property that also exists on prototype? $function_call
 - (todo) support array reads statement type ExpressionStatement
+- (todo) this may support .call .apply and .bind but I think that different reducers should tackle it

 ## Globals